rciam/simplesamlphp-module-attrauthcomanage/docs/model/aup.md

 * version         Current version of the AUP
 * agreed          Information on the last agreement for this AUP
   * id            Id of the AUP agreement
-  * aup_id        Id of the last agreed AUP
+  * aupId         Id of the last agreed AUP
   * date          Date when the AUP agreement was signed
   * version       Version of the agreed AUP
 </pre>